JoshPChua/Youtube-AI-Automation-Agent/README.md

 AI Video Agent — Autonomous Content Pipeline
 An end-to-end, multi-agent AI workflow built in Python that autonomously generates, renders, and publishes YouTube Shorts.

-This project orchestrates multiple AI APIs to handle topic selection, scriptwriting, voiceover generation, and video rendering, culminating in a fully automated upload sequence routed to specific YouTube channels.
+This project was built using AI-assisted development (Claude & Antigravity IDE).
+It orchestrates multiple AI APIs to handle topic selection, scriptwriting, voiceover generation, and video rendering, culminating in a fully automated upload sequence routed to specific YouTube channels.

 System Architecture
 The project is deliberately decoupled into two core components to ensure stability, prevent API timeouts, and allow for manual quality assurance when needed.